 2) De-registration

 Sometimes, a person’s taxable turnover falls below the mandatory kshs 5,000,000.
-The person is expected to apply for de-registration immediately that happens.
+The person is expected to apply for de-registration immediately after that happens.
 The application for de-registration is done online through the i-Tax platform.

 Such a person should apply for de-registration immediately.
 Any person who fails to apply for de-registration is liable for penalties: